 Michael Katakis and Dr. Hardin were presented to Her Majesty Queen Elizabeth by Baroness Blackstone, Chairman of the British Library, on 10 November 2011.

-In 2012 Katakis was invited, by Michael Palin, President of the Royal Geographical Society, to speak to the Society.
-Of the 22 February 2012 evening, Emily Ray wrote in the Huffington Post,
+In 2012, Michael was invited to address the Royal Geographical Society, Of the 22 February 2012 evening, Emily Ray wrote in the Huffington Post,